 In general, common precautions may include those necessary to:

-make sure premises, equipment and vehicles remain clean – before reopening and in general use thereafter, including any toilets, washing facilities, showers and changing rooms along with suitable waste disposal
+- make sure premises, equipment and vehicles remain clean – before reopening and in general use thereafter, including any toilets, washing facilities, showers and changing rooms along with suitable waste disposal arrangements

 - As regards the use of personal protective equipment (PPE), the guidance makes it clear that using additional equipment beyond what is normally worn is not beneficial.
 The exception to this is in a clinical setting, like a care home or for first responders, where different rules apply.
 Outside these settings, employers are advised not to promote the use of additional PPE and their risk assessment should reflect this.

 - You must check that your first-aid arrangements and facilities continue to be adequate for the correct emergency response.
 This will include if someone is taken ill with COVID-19 at work.
 You may need to review your formal assessment if you need to complete one.
 Information on what to do if first-aid cover is reduced is available here along with further information for first-aiders on providing a response.
 You will need to make sure that contact numbers and emergency contact details are up to date.
-In the event of an accident, your existing arrangements for recording and investigating these should apply, suitably adapted to maintain social distancing rules.
+In the event of an accident, your existing arrangements for recording and investigating these should apply.
 For those more serious, you may need to report them and keep certain records.
 Clarification on what needs to be reported in relation to COVID-19 is available here.

 - If your premises have been shut for a period of time, you may want to inspect them to ensure that they remain in good condition.
 This will include checking that all utilities, water systems, work and emergency equipment (such as, fire-fighting or fire detection equipment), ventilation systems, access routes including any emergency routes or exits etc. remain serviceable.
 You may also want to check that there are no accumulations of waste, stock etc. that could present an additional hazard.
 Obviously, before re-opening your premises you will want to complete any necessary workplace adaptations identified by your risk assessment.
 You will also want to carry out any required cleaning.
 In some cases, you may want to consider resuming work at your premises in stages to help with this.
 Whatever the case, you will need to make sure that staff know about any changes and the additional precautions to be taken before they start work.